MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-prompt.md

 ]);
 ```

-## Prompts.choice()
+### Choose from a list `Prompts.choice()`

-The [Prompts.choice()](http://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.prompts.html#choice) method asks the user to choose from a list of choices.
+The [Prompts.choice()](http://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.prompts.html#choice) method asks the user to **choose from a list** of choices.
 The prompt returns the user's response as an [IPromptChoiceResult](http://docs.botframework.com/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.ipromptchoiceresult.html) interface.
 To specify the style of the list that's shown to the user, use the [IPromptOptions.listStyle](http://docs.botframework.com/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.ipromptoptions.html#liststyle) property.
 The user can express their choice by either entering the number associated with the choice or the choice's name itself.
 Both full and partial matches of the option's name are supported.

 To specify the list of choices, you can use a pipe-delimited ('\|') string: